interplinternet/roguelike/Level/README.md

   can contain every room.
 The grid can be represented as a graph where every cell is a node with an edge in every cardinal direction.
 Then we take a subset of that graph representing every cell which is not covered by a room.

+<a id="orga76e77a"></a>

+## Connect

+A cell has some x- & y-value representing its absolute coordinates on the grid, and so does the target cell.
+In the coordinate system, the upper-left is 0, 0 and cells increase in downwards and rightwards such that the bottom-right is (n, m) where n and m are the furthest coordinates possible.
+We want to find a path from the home cell to the target cell.
+Orthogonal to the home cell are its immediate neighbors (we do not consider diagonal paths).
+If the target cell is not the home cell it must necessarily be closer to the home-cells: left, right, upper, or bottom cell.
+Select all cells immediately orthogonal to the home-cell.
+If one of them is not the target cell, sum their coordinates and select the cell whose sum is closest to the sum of the target cell.
+If there are multiple options, select one randomly and recurse with that as the home-cell.

+<a id="orga520a66"></a>

+### Example

+The home-cell is at (1, 2) in a grid of 5 by 5 cells.
+The target cell is (4, 0) in the upper-right.